How exactly is the US interpretation of “the Mediterranean diet” misinformed? In an epic-fail kind of way.

 Read more about the myriad health benefits of not just fat, but saturated fat in my two-part series Why Is Saturated Fat Good For You?

-And learn more about how important it is to source protein from animal foods, despite what “the Mediterranean diet” espouses, in my article Protein Myths: DEBUNKED!
-(Animal vs Plant Protein).
+And learn more about how important it is to source protein from animal foods, despite what “the Mediterranean diet” espouses, in my article Plant Protein vs. Animal Protein: The Myths and Facts.

 Why then do some people swear by a low-fat diet?
 Most likely because when people keep tabs on fat, they also become more conscious of their eating habits on the whole, thereby nixing processed food or at least excessive amounts of it.